cpdt/mrvn-bot/README.md

 In mid-2021 [Groovy](https://groovy.bot) and [Rythm](https://rythm.fm), Discord’s two largest music bots, were taken offline by YouTube.
 In the wake of this, I created MRVN mainly to serve a couple of servers I’m in, but also as an open tool for anyone looking for a new music bot.

-Unlike Groovy, Rythm and many like them, MRVN was designed from the ground up to be easy to self-host, making it impossible to be taken down.
+Unlike Groovy, Rythm and many like them, MRVN was designed from the ground up to be self-hosted and simple to setup, making it impossible to be taken down as a whole.
 As open source software MRVN also does not charge its users, following the most notable clause in YouTube’s terms of service that commercial music bots break.

 Finally, as a personal project MRVN has been an opportunity for me to re-think how my friends and I use music bots.
 This has led to what I consider improvements over the old formula: playing songs in a round-robin pattern so everybody gets a go, handling servers with multiple voice channels with a breeze, and codifying the unspoken “you shall not skip a song that is not yours” rule.

-Finally, please let me know if you’re using MRVN on your server!
+Please reach out and let me know if you’re using MRVN on your server!
 I would love to hear what works and what doesn’t, and see how it’s being used “in the wild”.

 ## License